 - Also, responsible to Install the necessary software and set up the network

-- The Cloud Service Provider is also responsible to set up the server room as well as the data center if required
+- The Cloud Service Provider is also responsible for setting up the server room as well as the data center if required

 - The cloud service provider is also responsible for setting up, securing, and managing the cloud data center.

 So, in simple terms, the cloud service provider hosts the infrastructure at their data center.
-You as a client, you need to decide whether you want the IT Infrastructure on-demand over the internet or through a virtual private network
+As a client, you need to decide whether you want the IT Infrastructure on-demand over the Internet or through a virtual private network.

-Note: The networking, storage, servers, and virtualization are generally managed by the cloud service provider.
-The OS, Runtime, Data, and Application are still managed by you if you want.
+Note: The cloud service provider generally manages networking, storage, servers, and virtualization.
+You still manage the OS, Runtime, Data, and Application if you want.
 Infrastructure as a service (IaaS) is also known as hardware as a service (HaaS).

-That means you have better control and you can install any operating system as per your requirement.
-So, you can use this infrastructure as a service (IaaS) for anything you want such as computational or storage needs, to host and run your web application.
-You can also use IaaS for your storage needs such as install SQL Server, MySQL, Oracle, etc. to store your business data.
+That means you have better control and can install any operating system as per your requirement.
+So, you can use this infrastructure as a service (IaaS) for anything you want, such as computational or storage needs, to host and run your web application.
+You can also use IaaS for your storage needs, such as installing SQL Server, MySQL, Oracle, etc., to store your business data.